 Ebert: Yeah, real great.
 Jason, you can't see him, you can't hear him, he hardly even breathes, he's the latest word in leading men from the geniuses at Paramount Pictures.
 You get the idea.
 Friday the 13th: The Final Chapter is ninety minutes of teenagers being strangled, stabbed, impaled, chopped up, and mutilated.
 That's all this movie is, is just mindless bloody violence.
 And just think of the message this film offers to its teenage audience: The world is a totally evil place, this movie says.
 It'll kill ya, it doesn't matter what your dreams and hopes and ambitions are, it doesn't matter if you have a new boyfriend or a new girlfriend, or you've got plans for the future.
 You can forget all those plans, because you're gonna wind up dead.
 There is literally nothing else in this movie, and the sickest thing is, this isn't the final chapter.
 That's just an advertising gimmick.
 The ending clearly sets up a sequel, and what I wanna know is: I wonder if they're gonna be heartless and cynical enough to make a sequel, because why not?
 They've already taken the bucket to the cesspool four times for this sludge.
 I think the people that made this movie ought to be ashamed of themselves, and that's what I think, Gene.

 Both Gene and Roger had it in for the Academy Awards Documentary committee and their opaque at best and corrupt at worst method of selecting the nominees for Best Documentary feature.
-It seemed just about every year there'd be an exclusion that would piss Gene and Roger off, most notably Hoop Dreams in 1994, but also The Thin Blue Line in 1988 and Roger and Me in 1989.
+It seemed just about every year there would be an exclusion that would piss Gene and Roger off, most notably Hoop Dreams in 1994, but also The Thin Blue Line in 1988 and Roger and Me in 1989.

 Siskel: I liked Connery, and everyone else has been nothing compared to him.

-Blind Without 'Em: In their review of the live action Mr Magoo, Ebert readily admits that he's as nearsighted as they come, but was never offended by Mr. Magoo, and certainly didn't think the disclaimer at the end of the film (which defended nearsighted and blind people) was necessary.
+Blind Without 'Em: In their review of the live action Mr. Magoo, Ebert readily admits that he's as nearsighted as they come, but was never offended by Mr. Magoo, and certainly didn't think the disclaimer at the end of the film (which defended nearsighted and blind people) was necessary.

 Siskel: You know, Roger, I have never looked at the camera and talked to an actor; I'm gonna break this tradition right now.
 I know, Stallone, you probably hate my guts, you think I hate you.
 I don't hate you; I like your talent, I want you to use it.
 This isn't what you were put on Earth for.
 You can do this in your sleep, and sometimes it looks like exactly what you're doing.